 (a) Register renewable energy generators;

-(b) Register offset generators;

-(c) Register Retail Entities;
+(b) Register Retail Entities;

-(d) Register other Entities choosing to participate in the Renewable Energy Credit (REC) Trading Program;
+(c) Register other Entities choosing to participate in the Renewable Energy Credit (REC) Trading Program;

-(e) Create and maintain REC trading accounts for REC Trading Program participants;
+(d) Create and maintain REC trading accounts for REC Trading Program participants;

-(f) Determine the annual Renewable Portfolio Standard (RPS) requirement for each Retail Entity in Texas using the formulas set forth in this Section;
+(e) Determine the annual Solar Renewable Portfolio Standard (SRPS) requirement for each Retail Entity in Texas using the formulas set forth in this Section;

-(g) On a quarterly basis, award RECs or Compliance Premiums earned by REC generators based on verified MWh production data;
+(f) On a quarterly basis, award RECs or Compliance Premiums earned by REC generators based on verified MWh production data;

-(h) Verify that Retail Entities meet annual REC compliance requirements;
+(g) Verify that Retail Entities meet annual SREC compliance requirements;

-(i) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;
+(h) Retire RECs or Compliance Premiums as directed by REC Trading Program participants;

-(j) Retire RECs or Compliance Premiums as they expire;
+(i) Retire RECs or Compliance Premiums as they expire;

-(k) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;
+(j) On a monthly basis, make public the aggregated total MWh competitive energy sales in Texas;

-(l) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;
+(k) Make public a list of REC Account Holders with contact information (e-mail, address, and telephone number) so as to facilitate REC or Compliance Premium trading;

-(m) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);
+(l) Maintain a list of offset generators and the Retail Entities to whom such a generator’s offsets were awarded by the Public Utility Commission of Texas (PUCT);

-(n) Conduct a REC Trading Program Settlement process annually;
+(m) Conduct a REC Trading Program Settlement process annually;

-(o) File an annual report with the PUCT as specified in subsection (g)(11) of P.U.C.
+(n) File an annual report with the PUCT as specified in subsection (h)(11) of P.U.C.
 Subst.
-R. 25.173, Goal for Renewable Energy;
+R. 25.173, Renewable Energy Credit Program;

-(p) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;
+(o) Monitor the operational status of participating renewable energy generation facilities in Texas and record retirements;

-(q) Compute and apply a revised Capacity Conversion Factor (CCF) (as described in Section 14.9.2, Capacity Conversion Factor) every two years;
+(p) Compute and apply a revised Capacity Conversion Factor (CCF) (as described in Section 14.9.2, Capacity Conversion Factor);

-(r) Audit MWh production data from certified REC generating facilities;
+(q) Audit MWh production data from certified REC generating facilities;

-(s) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis;
+(r) Audit MWh production from renewable energy generation facilities producing offsets for Retail Entities on an annual basis;

-(t) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website; and
+(s) Post a list of Facility Identification Numbers, and the associated renewable energy generation facility name, location, type, and noncompetitive certification data on the ERCOT website; and

-(u) Receive, implement and protect the confidentiality of Electric Service Identifiers (ESI IDs), identity of Retail Electric Provider (REP), and consumption data associated with transmission-level Customers that choose to have their Load excluded from the RPS calculation consistent with Section 14.5.3, End-Use Customers, and subsection (j) of P.U.C.
+(t) Receive, implement and protect the confidentiality of Electric Service Identifiers (ESI IDs), identity of Retail Electric Provider (REP), and consumption data associated with transmission-level Customers that choose to have their Load excluded from the SRPS calculation consistent with Section 14.5.3, End-Use Customers, and subsection (f) of P.U.C.
 Subst.
 R. 25.173.

 14.3.2 Attributes of Renewable Energy Credits and Compliance Premiums